 - the Teachers' Standards and understand their difference from the QTS Standards

-Short-term supply (less than a calendar term) can be good experience for you, but is often unable to provide the consistent support that you need during Induction.
-Any time spent on short-term supply will not count towards your NQT Induction period.
+Short-term supply (less than a calendar term) can sometimes prove good experience for you but is often unable to provide the consistent support needed during Induction.
+Any time spent on short-term supply cannot count towards an Induction period.

 The 'five-year' rule: If you have not yet completed Induction, you can only carry out short-term supply teaching for up to five years after the date of your QTS.
 After this date, if you wish to continue to teaching, you will need to have completed Induction, or take up a post where you can start or continue Induction.